eslint-community/eslint-plugin-es-x/docs/rules/no-trailing-commas.md

+# es/no-trailing-commas
-# disallow trailing commas in array/object literals (es/no-trailing-commas)
+> disallow trailing commas in array/object literals

+- ✅ The following configurations enable this rule: `plugin:es/no-new-in-es5` and `plugin:es/restrict-to-es3`

 This rule reports ES5 trailing commas in array/object literals as errors.